-Since Versailles is found 15 kilometers (9 miles) away from the center of Paris, it is important to keep in mind that visiting will include transportation and a willingness to walk a lot (and being patient with the large numbers of visitors.)
+Since Versailles is found 15 kilometers (9 miles) away from the center of Paris, it is important to keep in mind that visiting will include transportation and you need to be willing to walk a lot (and being patient with the large numbers of visitors.)

-This is the option for those willing and able to spend an entire day at Versailles.
-It will also depend on the kind of weather and what time you have available.
+This is the best option for those willing and able to spend an entire day at Versailles.
+It will also depend on the kind of weather and the amount of time you have available.

-If you want to spend the whole day, and it is nice weather, consider arriving early in the morning to visit the gardens, have lunch at noon, visit the Trianon and see the Palace of Versailles in the afternoon.
-Attention: this means walking almost 13 kilometers (7 miles), so be in your best shape to make the most of it.
+If you want to spend the whole day, and the weather is nice, consider arriving early in the morning to visit the gardens, have lunch at noon, visit the Trianon and see the Palace of Versailles in the afternoon.
+Attention: this means walking almost 13 kilometers (7 miles), so make sure you’re in shape to make the most of it!

-We think this is the most interesting option speaking of cost/benefit, since you´ll get to visit the palace and the beautiful gardens.
-We give you options depending on the weather and explain the best schedules to visit, and different tricks to save time and money.
-We give you options depending on the weather and explain the best schedules to visit, and different tricks to save time and money.
+We think this is the most interesting option from a cost/benefit point of view, since you´ll get to visit the palace and the beautiful gardens.
+We give you options depending on the weather, explain the best schedules to come for a visit, and give you a few different tricks to save time and money.

 When the sun is out and the weather permits, the estate of Versailles prepares a series of thematic events that could be of interest for some of the visitors.
-We have been able to go to several of the nighttime Musical Fountain Shows and the Royal Serenade, they are very different ways of seeing and enjoying this place.
-Keep in mind that you will not be able to see the palace (not all rooms will be open to the public), and to return to Paris via public transportation after the show you´ll have to hurry to the train station so you won’t miss the last trains to Paris.
+We have gone to several of the nighttime Musical Fountain Shows and the Royal Serenade, they are very different ways of seeing and enjoying this place.
+Keep in mind that you will not be able to see the palace (not all rooms are open to the public), and to return to Paris via public transportation after the show you´ll have to hurry to the train station so you won’t miss the last trains to Paris.
 For more information on prices and dates, check the official website of the Palace of Versailles.

-If you speak either of these languages, you can take up on the offered daily guided visits.
+If you speak either of these languages, you can take a guided visit.
 If this interests you, we recommend buying your ticket directly at the palace (ticket booth is located to the left if you are standing with the Gates of Honor behind you and the palace in front) and you can choose whatever ticket suits you best.
 It is approximately 10€ extra.